-The Lima-Huancayo tourist train service remains suspended due to Covid-19.
-We’re hopeful that Ferrocarril Central Andino will be lifting that for the 2022 season.
+The Lima-Huancayo tourist train service remains suspended after due to Covid-19 and since protests in January 2023.
+We’re hopeful that Ferrocarril Central Andino will be lifting that for the 2024 season.
 Stay tuned for updates!

 There’s something special about traveling by train.
 There’s a particular passivity to it, almost as though you’re not the one moving.
 It’s the world that passes through your window.
 The world comes at you through the window of a rail car in a way you typically don’t see it from an airplane or a bus; the fabric of society doesn’t bend around a train track the way it does around a highway, and the essence of quotidian life that’s lost on a plane at 35,000 feet is laid bare on a train just feet beyond the metal ties.
 When you travel to Peru, you can capture this romantic, classic form of travel on the Ferrocarril Central Andino.

 Highly recommended: These experiences are best for tours in Huancayo